Ada-Developers-Academy/core-unit-2/intermediate-sql/establishing-relationships.md

 ## Many To Many Relationships

 To build a many to many relationship requires a table called a JOIN Table.
-For example a book can have many genres and each genre can have many books.
+For example a book can be a part of many genres and each genre will have many books in it.
 To create a relationship like this:

 ![Many to Many ERD diagram between books and genres](../assets/intermediate-sql__establishing-relationships__many-to-many.svg)